Review · Women's Health

 Is Her Somatic Reset a scam?

 There's no guarantee.
-Supporting your stress response may help with stress-related symptoms, but hot flashes have many causes.
-This protocol is self-care, not a substitute for medical advice.
+Nervous system regulation can help with stress-related symptoms, but hot flashes have multiple causes.
+This protocol is not a substitute for medical advice.